Rammina/rammina/README.md

 ### Currently I'm:

-- 📚 learning Next.js, Docker, Redis, and other full-stack tech
-- 🗒️ practicing Agile/Scrum
-- 💪 improving my coding skills and making best practices a habit
+- 📚 studying AWS DevOps technologies
+- 💪 striving hard to become a DevSecOps engineer
-- 🧑‍🤝‍🧑 looking for people to collaborate with on interesting projects
+- 🧑‍🤝‍🧑 looking for people to collaborate with on interesting projects (on our free time)
 - 👩‍🏫 mentoring and exchanging information with others
 - 🌐 expanding my network and making developer friends